microsoft/OpenXR-Unity-MixedReality-Samples/README.md

 > which can be enabled [using the OpenXR Developer Tools for Windows Mixed Reality](https://docs.microsoft.com/windows/mixed-reality/develop/native/openxr-getting-started#using-preview-extensions).
 > To install this app, search for "OpenXR" in the Microsoft Store app on HoloLens 2.

+## Recommended tool versions

-Recommend to run these samples on HoloLens 2 using following version of tools:
+It's recommended to run these samples on HoloLens 2 using the following versions:

 - Latest Visual Studio 2019
-- Unity 2020.3.6f1 LTS, or later
+- Unity 2020.3.8f1 LTS, or later
-- Unity OpenXR plugin 1.1.1, or later
+- Unity OpenXR plugin 1.2.0, or later
-- Mixed Reality OpenXR plugin 0.9.3, or later
+- Mixed Reality OpenXR plugin 0.9.4, or later
-- MRTK Unity 2.7.0-preview.4, or later
+- MRTK Unity 2.7.0-preview.5, or later
 - Windows Mixed Reality Runtime 106 (preview), or later

 ### Sample for anchors and anchor persistence